 Friends-it’s not just the school system, or even our country-but all the people in the world have a heart issue that needs changing.

-We can be that change-we can start with our children.
+We can be that change-we can start at the grassroots level with our own children.

 We can change ourselves.